 The two hosting companies that we recommend that give you 1 free domain name are SiteGround and Bluehost.
 Both of these companies are great so you’re free to choose whichever one you’d like to work with.
 For the sake of this guide, I’m going to be working with SiteGround because I’ve found that their process is very simple and easy to understand for someone just starting out, just like you!

 When you go to purchase hosting, you’re going to be asked which hosting package you’d like to select.
-I recommend that since we are going to be using WordPress (more on this later) that we choose the WordPress Hosting Startup Package.
-This package gets you started for very little start up cost, and again, includes your domain in the setup process.
+I recommend that since we are going to be using WordPress (more on this later) that we choose on of the WordPress Hosting Packages.
+These packages get you started for very little start up cost, and again, includes your domain in the setup process.